 Crews are building the new station, including concrete and rebar activities with increased deliveries of supplies.

 Daytime work: 7 a.m. to 7 p.m.
-Focus is on preparation and identification of the existing utilities, excavation and backfilling.
+Focus is on preparation of existing utilities, pavement cutting, excavation and backfilling.

 Typical hours of work are from Monday to Saturday from 6 a.m. until 10 p.m.
 There may be occasional work that starts earlier or work on Sunday and holidays.